replicatedhq/ship/README.md

 The initial release of Replicated Ship exposes the power of Kustomize as an advanced custom configuration management tool for [Helm charts](https://www.github.com/helm/charts), Kubernetes manifests and [Knative](https://github.com/knative/) applications.
 With Ship, cluster operators can automatically stay in sync with upstream changes (ie. via automated pull requests or another form of automation) while preserving their local, custom configurations and extensions (add, deletes and edits) without git merge conflicts.
-This is possible because of how the three operating modes of Ship invoke, store and apply Kustomizations made by the cluster operator.
+This is possible because of how the three operating modes of Ship invoke, store, and apply Kustomizations made by the cluster operator.

 # Three operating modes

 ## ship init
 Prepares a new application for deployment.
 Use for:
-- Generating initial config (state.json) for an application
+- Specifying the upstream source for an application to be managed -- typically a repo with raw Kubernetes yaml or a Helm chart
 - Creating and managing [Kustomize](https://kustomize.io/) overlays to be applied before deployment
+- Generating initial config (state.json) for the application, and persisting that config to disk for use with the other modes

 ## ship watch
 Polls an upstream source, blocking until any change has been published.
 Use for: